Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market for online banking and niche lending is substantial, estimated in the trillions of dollars.
-First Internet Bancorp is positioned to capture a small but growing share of this TAM through its focused strategy.
+The total addressable market for online banking and SBA lending is substantial, estimated at hundreds of billions of dollars.
+First Internet Bancorp is well-positioned to capture a share of this market through its specialized services and digital platform.

 Upturn SWOT Analysis